Desert pocket mouse: Geographic range and habitat

 Chaetodipus penicillatus occurs in the southwestern United States and northern Mexico.
 The northern limit of its range is southern Nevada.
-It extends southwest into California and the northern Baha Peninsula and northwestern Mexico.
+It extends southwest into California and the northern Baja Peninsula and northwestern Mexico.
 Eastward it stretches into the southwesternmost parts of Colorado.
 From southern Nevada and southwestern Colorado the range of C. penicillatus proceeds southeast into Arizona, through southern New Mexico and southwestern Texas, and into northeastern Mexico.
 The desert pocket mouse prefers various arid, open desert environments, usually where the vegetation is rather sparse.
 These may include desert wash, desert succulent shrub, desert scrub, and alkali desert scrub.
 It prefers soft alluvial, sandy, or silty soils along stream bottoms, desert washes, and valleys, rather than rocky terrain.
 These pocket mice live in soils that may be vegetated with creosote bush, palo verde, burroweed, mesquite, cholla and other cacti, and short, sparse grass, as well as in lower edges of alluvial fan with yucca, mesquite, grama, and prickly poppy.